nicoow07/image_analysis/doc.md

 **logs.max_capture_save** = The maximum number of pictures to be saved.
 The script will overwrite the oldest pictures to save space.

 ## Output
+### Files
+**logs_sessions.csv**: Each row is a summary of the data analysed during a capture session.
+Each column mean: Session ID, Image ID, Timestamp, Total recognised larvae, Avg surface, Avg weight

 ## Image processing algorithm
 ## Processing speed